Dachshund Traits You Need To Know

 History of the Dachshund - Dachshund Traits

-Dachshunds originated in Germany around the 15th century, predominantly bred for hunting small game such as badgers and rabbits.
+Dachshunds originated in Germany around the 15th century and were bred to hunt small game such as badgers and rabbits.

-Their unique physique, characterized by a long body and short legs, made them adept at digging into burrows to catch their prey.
+Their long body and short stubby legs were excellent at digging into burrows to catch prey.

-Over time, Dachshunds crossed borders and continents, eventually reaching America in the mid-19th century.
+Dachshunds eventually reached America in the mid-19th century.

 AKC Breed Popularity Ranking

-The Dachshund's charming personality and distinctive appearance have contributed to their enduring popularity over the years.
+The Dachshund's charming personality and distinctive appearance have contributed to their popularity over the years.

 Dachshund Traits - The Breed Standard